iriscferreira/mask-data-blog/README.md

-# Anonymizing Data Using Amazon Macie and AWS Glue
+# Data masking and fine-grained access using Amazon Macie and AWS Lake Formation

 ## Introduction

 This project illustrates how it is possible to build an architecture that makes data anomization and allows granular access to them according to well-defined rules.

-This repository provides an [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template that deploys a sample solution demonstrating how to leverage [Amazon Macie](https://aws.amazon.com/pt/macie/) to automatically detect PII data, and mask the respective PII data with [AWS Glue](https://docs.aws.amazon.com/glue/l) job and using Glue workflow with EventBridge e Kinesis Firehose to form an event-driven PII data processing pipeline and configure data access permission through [AWS Lake Formation](https://docs.aws.amazon.com/lake-formation/index.html)
+This repository provides an [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template that deploys a sample solution demonstrating how to leverage [Amazon Macie](https://aws.amazon.com/pt/macie/) to automatically detect Personal Identifiable Information (PII) data, and mask the respective PII data with [AWS Glue](https://docs.aws.amazon.com/glue/l) job and using Glue workflow with EventBridge e Kinesis Firehose to form an event-driven PII data processing pipeline and configure data access permission through [AWS Lake Formation](https://docs.aws.amazon.com/lake-formation/index.html)

-For the scenario where a user cannot view the sensitive data itself, but can use it for training machine learning models, we will also use [AWS Secrets Manager](https://aws.amazon.com/secrets-manager).
-We will store the encryption keys that were used to mask the data and we will only give access to the training algorithms.
+For the scenario where a user cannot view the sensitive data itself but can use it for training machine learning models, we will use the [AWS Key Management Service (AWS KMS)](https://aws.amazon.com/pt/kms/).
+In it, we will store the encryption keys that will be used to mask the data and we will only give access to the training algorithms.
+Users will see the masked data but only algorithms will be able to see the data in its natural form and use it to build machine learning models.

-[Faker](https://faker.readthedocs.io/en/master/) is a Python package module utilized to generate fake name, address, phones, bank account number and credit card informations.

 ## AWS services used in this module
  1. [Amazon Athena](https://docs.aws.amazon.com/athena/latest/ug/what-is.html)